telekom-security/explo/README.md

 If a `find_regex` parameter is set, a regular expression match is executed on the response body.
 If this fails, this module returns a failure and thus stopping the executing of the current workflow (and all steps).

+When extracting by regular expressions, use the match group `extract` to mark the value to extract (view below for an example).

+For referencing cookies, reference the name of the previous step where cookies should be taken from (`cookies: the_other_step.response.cookies`).

 Parameter examples:

 ```yaml